Everything started in SalzburgerLand

-- On 24 December 1914 – i.e. in the middle of the First World War – this song brought German, Belgian, French and British soldiers a short spell of peace in the senseless dying on the Western Front: weapons were put down and the men spent a peaceful Christmas Eve that was to go down in history as the Christmas truce.
-On the next day they zeroed in on each other again.
+- On 24 December 1914 – i.e. in the middle of the First World War – this song brought German, Belgian, French and British soldiers a short spell of peace in the senseless dying on the Western Front: weapons were put down and the soldiers spent a peaceful Christmas Eve that was to go down in history as the Christmas truce.
+Though, the day after they continued their fights.

 - The German-Austrian feature film Das ewige Lied (Silent Night in the English-language version) tells the story of the song’s origin with Austrian actor Tobias Moretti in the leading role.
 But in large part, the film was not shot at the original locations.

-- In the 1940s, the majority of Americans believed that “Silent Night” was an American folk song.
+- In the 1940s, the majority of Americans believed that “Silent Night!
+Holy Night!” was an American folk song.

 Re-experience the magic of “Silent Night!
 Holy Night!” a song that you have probably heard quite often: regardless of whether it is during Christmas in Oberndorf in the Silent Night Chapel or played from a tower at the Christmas Market in Salzburg.
 Christmas has its very own magic in SalzburgerLand.